Voilaah/skillup-doc/docs/integration/courses/index.md

 ### On-Demand

-Also, a SkillUp admin has the possibility to run a course update manually from SkillUp backend performing a call to the [Course Content](/integration/courses/content) API.
+Also, a SkillUp admin has the possibility to perform a course update on-demand from the SkillUp backend performing a call to your API to [fetch](/integration/courses/item) the course updated informations.